diarmuidoconnor/ewd-module-2025/topic03/talk-1/Serverless.md

 # Serverless.

-The fundemantal serverless services available on the AWS platform.
+The fundamental services available on the AWS platform.